 From the 1950s, Charles Blackman began experimenting with a different kind of composition.
 Rather than a single image, he split the field into vignettes or “window thoughts”.
 These smaller images would relate to one another, serving as postcards from the artist to the viewer.

-Blackman’s interest in Alice in Wonderland, like much of his oeuvre, is based in emotion.
+Blackman’s interest in Alice in Wonderland is based in emotion.
 He recognised a commonality between his former wife Barbara Blackman’s blindness and Alice’s tumble through Wonderland.
-Indeed, there is something disorientating about ‘Alice’s House’ - its sense of scale ballooning and contracting, and Alice’s upside-down face in the final segment.
-As always, Blackman is adroit in the language of feeling.
+Indeed, there is something disorientating about ‘Alice’s Through the Looking Glass’.
+Even the concept of a window or mirror speaks to this dual resonance.
+Ciphers you look through, these mediums can be strangely distortionist or isolating, keeping you at bay from the world beyond.

 Blackman stands among Australia’s most beloved and collectable artists.
 With a career as distinct as it is diverse, his work is acclaimed for its deep understanding of the human condition.
-His experimentation with vignettes helped him win the Helena Rubinstein Art Prize, a moment that irrevocably changed the Blackmans' lives.
+His experimentation with vignettes helped him win the Helena Rubinstein Art Prize, a moment that irrevocably changed his career.

-For collectors of prints, Blackman and his Alice in Wonderland adventures, this large collectible work will awe.
+For collectors of prints, Blackman and his Alice in Wonderland adventures, this collectible work will awe.

 Art and conversation have always gone well together.
 So click on 'Contact Us', phone 0419 301 279 or email firstname.lastname@example.org